Concussion testing and screening tools

 Why it's done

-A baseline concussion test shows how well your brain is currently functioning and may be useful in diagnosing a concussion after an injury.
-A doctor may perform the test by asking questions, or testing may be done via computer.
+A baseline concussion screening shows how well your brain is currently functioning.
+A health care professional may perform the screening by asking questions.
+Or the screening might be done using a computer.

-After a concussion, testing may be repeated and compared to the previous test to look for any changes in your brain function.
-It can also be used as a guide to determine when the brain has recovered from a concussion.
+After a concussion, screening may be repeated and compared to the previous results to look for any changes in your brain function.
+It also can be used to learn when your screening results have returned to baseline.

 Risks after a concussion

-If you continue to play or return to play too early after a concussion, there is a significant risk of another concussion.
-A second concussion sustained while the initial concussion is healing can result in fatal brain swelling (second impact syndrome).
+If you continue to play or if you return to play too early after a concussion, your risk of having another concussion increases.

-Children, teens and female athletes may be at a higher risk of concussions than are others, and their recovery may be longer.
+Children, teens and female athletes may be at a higher risk of concussions than are others.
+Their recovery may be longer.

 What you can expect

-You may need a baseline concussion test before the sports season starts.
-A baseline concussion test is often performed using a computerized test.
-The computerized test is similar to playing a video game.
+You may benefit from a baseline concussion screening before the sports season starts.
+A baseline concussion screening is often performed using a computer, tablet or phone.
+On the computer, the screening is similar to playing a video game.

 After a concussion

-You may have another computerized concussion test after a concussion.
-Depending on your performance on the computerized test and comparison to baseline testing (if available), you may repeat the test several times for up to a few weeks.
+You may have another computerized concussion screening after a concussion.
+The result can be compared to your baseline screening if one was performed.
+Depending on the result, you may repeat the screening several times for up to a few weeks.

-Your treatment team will determine when you're able to return to sports, school and other activities.
+Your health care team also can tell you when to return to school and other activities.